-Your Uniform Is Your Résumé – Here’s How to Wear It with Accuracy and Pride
+Your Uniform Is Your Resume – Here’s How to Wear It with Accuracy and Pride

-In the military, your uniform is more than fabric and thread—it’s your résumé.
+In the military, your uniform is more than fabric and thread—it’s your resume.
 It tells your story without a single word.
 Every ribbon, every star, every device reflects your achievements, courage, missions, and dedication.
 That’s why understanding how to wear service stars and ribbon attachments correctly isn’t just about regulations, it’s about respecting your journey and everything you’ve earned.

 In this guide, we’ll explain:

-Let’s make sure your résumé looks sharp.
+Let’s make sure your resume looks sharp.

-What Is a Service Star?
+What is a Service Star?

 These stars are referred to in different ways depending on the service or award:

 Whether on your chest or in your record, these stars showcase your operational history, from deployments to campaign participation.
-They're a key part of your uniform résumé.
+They're a key part of your uniform resume.

-Important: Don’t confuse the 3/16” service star with the Bronze Star Medal or Silver Star Medal, which are valor awards.
+Don’t confuse the 3/16” service star with the Bronze Star Medal or Silver Star Medal, which are valor awards.

 While 3/16" stars are used to represent participation in campaigns, the Department of the Navy, Coast Guard, NOAA, and Public Health Service use 5/16" gold and silver stars to indicate additional personal awards—the kind that reflect personal courage and excellence.